 Steps to College 2015 takes place on Saturday, February 7, 2015 from 8:00 a.m. to 4:00 p.m. at the Consulate General of Mexico in Sacramento, located at 2093 Arena Boulevard, in the Natomas neighborhood of Sacramento.

 This event is FREE.
 Steps to College 2015 will highlight the importance of higher education for Latino high school students.
 This event is presented in both Spanish and English and parents are encouraged to attend.
 Students will have the opportunity to apply on-site for the California Dream Act financial aid, Cal Grants, and institutional aid and, if students are eligible, federal grants.
 The college financial aid application period in California begins on January 1, 2015 and is open until March 2, 2015...Read more!

 The Sacramento Bee featured an article and an editorial about Steps to College 2014, the northern California conference that helps DREAMERS in education path to higher education.
-Thousands of families visited the Mexican Consulate in Sacramento on Saturday, February 1, 2014 to complete applications for college financial aid, college admission, and immigration pathways to citizenship undocumented students can to attend college in the Golden State regardless of their legal status thanks to the California Dream Act.
+Thousands of families visited the Mexican Consulate in Sacramento on Saturday, February 1, 2014 to complete applications for College Financial Aid.

 Steps to College 2013 video - to view click below!